 This program is offered Online.

-For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Degree – Medical Office and Billing Specialist Classes and Diploma – Medical Office and Billing Specialist Classes.
+For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Degree – Medical Office and Billing Specialist Courses and Diploma – Medical Office and Billing Specialist Courses.

 Gainful employment information can be found at ultimatemedical.edu/gainful-employment.pdf